-Well, I’m not sure where you heard that but no, it isn’t.
-Also, when you think about it, there are loads of web developers, accountants, solicitors, coffee shops, hairdressers (continue with this list forever) in our town alone, and they’re all busy.
+You: I’m not sure where you heard that but no, it isn’t.
+Also, when you think about it, there are loads of web developers, accountants, solicitors, coffee shops, and hairdressers (continue with this list forever) in our town alone, and they’re all busy.

 Naysayer: Isn’t it incredibly risky / a massive gamble?

 You: Millions of people run their own businesses so I don’t see why I can’t be one of them.
 I’m not going to just chuck in my job, I’m going to slowly set up alongside my job to see how it goes.